istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 default           Active   24h   ambient
 {{< /text >}}

-Waypoint proxies are deployed declaratively using Kubernetes Gateway resources or the helpful istioctl command.
-You can preview the generated Kubernetes Gateway resource, for example, the command below generates a waypoint proxy named `waypoint` for the
-`default` namespace that can process traffic for services in the namespace:
+Before you deploy a waypoint proxy, you can preview the generated Kubernetes Gateway resource, for example, the command below generates a waypoint proxy named `waypoint` for the `default` namespace that can process traffic for services in the namespace:

 {{< text bash >}}